khoiruddin-ms/pratama-markup-documents/docs-academy.md

 > Hosted by Pratama-Kreston Tax Research Institute, a reliable and internationally reputable research institute in the fields of taxation, economics, accounting, and good corporate governance
 - [Icon Buku] **Lifetime Access**
     - Join once and get lifetime access of learning materials.
 One for all for online training
-- [icon orang] **Expert Trainer**
+- [icon orang] **Professional Trainers**
-    -
+    - Licensed Trainers from Pratama Indomitra Konsultant.

-Intruktur - terpercaya, tersetifikasi, dan berpengalaman expert dibidangnya Biaya Terjangkau -
+- [icon uang] **Affordable**
-Access Lifetime -
+    - Save money!
+All professional courses are affordable, get a high quality courses with affordable prices!